home-assistant/home-assistant.io/source/_components/pilight.markdown

 This pilight hub connects to the [pilight-daemon](https://manual.pilight.org/programs/daemon.html) via a socket connection to receive and send codes.
 Thus Home Assistant does not have to run on the computer in charge of the RF communication.

-The received and supported RF codes are put on the event bus of Home Assistant and are therefore directly usable by other components (e.g., automation).
+The received and supported RF codes are put on the event bus of Home Assistant and are therefore directly usable by other integrations (e.g., automation).
 Additionally a send service is provided to send RF codes.

 There is currently support for the following device types within Home Assistant: